TedLivist/weather-scraper/README.md

 # Weather Scraper

-> This weather scraper formats important weather forecast information for any needed city
+> This weather scraper formats important weather forecast information for any needed city.

 ![screenshot](./app_screenshot.png)

+This Weather Scraper used [12 Day Weather Forecast Worldwide](https://www.weather-forecast.com/) as the base website for the scraping.
+When the program is run it prompts the user to put in a desired city whose weather forecast they wish to retrieve
 Additional description about the project and its features.

 ## Built With